ThinkExpedite/partners.github.io/partners/content/ourstory.md

 +++
 title =  "Our Story"
-description = "How Elastic Mint came about" keywords = ["about","our","story","elastic mint", "andy garner", "jon reynolds", "gordon barrs"]
+description = "How Elastic Mint came into being" keywords = ["about","our","story","elastic mint", "andy garner", "jon reynolds", "gordon barrs"]
 +++